w3f/Grants-Program/applications/liberland.md

 ● the VetoProposal(referendum) stays open until 50 percent plus one citizen vote yea or nay.
 ```

+#### Company Registration Functionality
+*  Allow user to incorporate companies.
+*  Generate unqiue company id's

+Liberland is moving our company registration on-chain.
+Allowing anyone to register their company
+using our company registration pallet.

 ##### Delivery:
 Liberland's blockchain will be released with the mentioned features on our public